 Committee shall meet four times per year (quarterly).

-Annual report on previous years activity due by December 31 each year.
+Annual report on previous years’ activity are due by December 31 each year.

-Review of all active College/Departmental scholarships to be completed on an annual basis.
+Review of all active College/Departmental scholarships are to be completed on an annual basis.

-Review of all active foundation scholarships to be completed on a rotating basis, one-third per year with all reviewed within 3 years.
+Review of all active foundation scholarships are to be completed on a rotating basis, one-third per year with all reviewed within 3 years.

 Review and recommend preliminary estimated Institutional and Foundation scholarship budgets for following-year awards by August 1 (example: 2023-2024 estimated budgets established by August 1, 2022).
 Review finalized budget by May 1 for upcoming-year awards (example: 2023-2024 final budget approved by May 1, 2023).

-IV.
-AUTHORITY

-BOG 3.009.
-Approved by BOT 04/27/22.
+Authority: BOG Regulation 3.009.
+Approved by BOT____________